(Leto is our 26-lb male Maine Coon cat who watches chick flicks with me and cries at appropriate scenes. He’s very sensitive.)

 The Path To Success Was Not Paved With Butter

-If you saw the movie, you’ll recall that the madame who ran the school disliked Julia and ensured she flunked her first exam.
+If you saw the movie, you’ll recall that the madame who managed the school disliked Julia and ensured she flunked her first exam.

 Julia later teamed up with two members of her gourmet club to write a French cookbook for Americans.
 It took almost 10 years, only to be rejected by the publisher who contracted it.